roadfoodr/tinware/prompts/tinware-app-prompt-current.md

     - Compose the main game interface using GamePrompt, InputArea, ControlButtons, MessageArea, and DisplayArea components.
     - Use the useGameLogic hook to manage game state and logic.
     - Handle the space key press event for moving to the next word when appropriate.
-    - Pass the showRetry prop to ControlButtons.
+    - Pass only displayedAnswers and showAllAnswers props to the DisplayArea component.

 13. GamePrompt.tsx:
     - Display the challenge instructions and word stem.